Ratu Boko: Pendopo

 On the second terrace on the southeast side of the plateau, lies the pendopo (audience hall).
 The pendopo is a square stone enclosure surrounded with andesite stone wall with the small paduraksa entrance gates in the north, west, and south sides.
-In the center of this walled enclosure there's a stone base formed by two separated terraces, the terrace on the southern side is smaller than the northern one.
+In the center of this walled enclosure is a stone base formed by two separated terraces, the terrace on the southern side is smaller than the northern one.
 This terrace served as the base and floor of the wooden structure since there are some umpak or stones which serve as the base for wooden columns with holes, to support the pillars.
 Since the pillars, walls, and the roof were made from easily decaying material, such as wood, sirap (wooden shingles roof) or ijuk, none of it survived.
 Only the stone bases still remain, while the organic wooden material of the building is gone.

 Miniature temples

-On the south side on the pendopo, there are three miniature temples with a square stone basin in front of it.
-This small temple probably served a religious purpose, as some kind of Hindu or Buddhist shrine in the Ratu Boko complex.
+On the south side on the pendopo, there are small shrines in the form of three miniature temples with a square stone basin located in front of it.
+This shrine probably served a religious purpose, as some kind of Hindu or Buddhist shrine in the Ratu Boko complex.